UbiquityRobotics/learn/quick_start/connecting.md

 In this manual it is assumed that your workstation, whether a laptop, desktop, or virtual machine, is running Ubuntu 16.04 LTS.

+#### The Network

 If you have received a Magni with the Raspberry Pi already installed, or loaded the default Raspberry Pi 3 image from downloads.ubiquityrobotics.com, the robot will boot up in WiFi Access Point mode.
-This provides its own network to which you can connect your workstation immediately.
+This provides its own network to which you can connect your workstation.
 The SSID (network name) is `ubiquityrobot-XXXX` where XXXX is a number or perhaps missing, and the password to connect is `robotseverywhere`.

+#### Connecting a Virtual Machine

 If you are running under VirtualBox, you will have installed this virtual machine with a bridged network.
 Thus the VM will see whatever network your host system is connected to.
-Connect your host system (that VirtualBox is running on) to the ubiquityrobot network.
-Now your workstation (that is, the Ubuntu system running under VBox) is connected to the robot's network ubiquityrobot.
+If your workstation is running, shut it down,  and shut down the VirtualBox program.
+Connect your host system to the `ubiquityrobot-XXXX network`.
+Now start VirtualBox and the workstation (that is, the Ubuntu system running under VBox); it will be connected to the robot's network `ubiquityrobot-XXXX`.

+#### Connecting a Linux Workstation

-If you are using a Linux system instead of VirtualBox, connect using your workstation's facilities.
+If you are using a Linux system instead of VirtualBox, connect to the `ubiquityrobot-XXXX` network using the linux system's facilities.

+#### Connecting to the Robot and Logging In

 Now that you are on the robot's network, you can connect to the robot itself.
 On your workstation, start a terminal window (ctrl-alt-t).
-In that window, type
+In that window, log in by typing

 ```ssh ubuntu@ubiquityrobot###.local```